 The Oechslins were introduced to The Vista at a lunch-and-learn event.

 “When the invitation arrived, the renderings of The Vista looked very attractive, but we were a little concerned about the distance from our home because our children and grandchildren live in this area,” Mrs. Oechslin says.
 “The drive only took 23 minutes!
 That answered my question about how quickly and easily our family could get here.”

-Following the luncheon, the Oechslins made an appointment to tour the CH campus and see where The Vista will be built.
+Following the luncheon, the Oechslins made an appointment to tour the CH campus.

 “It’s a lovely location with a very nice view,” Mrs. Oechslin says.